scala-network/DefyX/doc/specs.md

 ### 6.2 The reference CPU

-Unlike a standard DefyX program, a SuperscalarHash program is generated using a strict set of rules to achieve the maximum performance on a superscalar CPU.
+Unlike a standard RandomX program, a SuperscalarHash program is generated using a strict set of rules to achieve the maximum performance on a superscalar CPU.
 For this purpose, the generator runs a simulation of a reference CPU.

 The reference CPU is loosely based on the [Intel Ivy Bridge microarchitecture](https://en.wikipedia.org/wiki/Ivy_Bridge_(microarchitecture)).
 It has the following properties: